-Energy is one of the major parts of economic infrastructure, being the basic input needed to sustain the economic growth.
-There exists a strong relationship between the economic development and energy consumption.
+Energy is one of the major parts of the economic infrastructure, being the basic input needed to sustain the economic growth.
+There exists a strong relationship between economic development and energy consumption.

 The more developed is a country, higher is the per capita of energy consumption and vice-versa.
 Human civilization relies on different sources of energy.

 The two major sources of energy can be classified under: